The Dow Jones industrial average was up 200 points.

 That's what it was called.

-And then the paragraph that follows says this the findings should increase pressure to meet President Obama's campaign pledge to expect Jesus who believed this.
+The findings should increase pressure to meet President Obama's campaign pledge.

 Pardon me for saying Jesus.

-I'm just sorry.
+I'm sorry.

-So the AP does a story on all these hungry kids out there, and then they say this should increase pressure to meet Obama's campaign promise to expand food aid and end childhood hunger by 2015, said James Weil, president of the Food Research and Action Center.
+So the AP does a story on all these hungry kids out there, and then they say this should increase pressure to meet Obama's campaign promise to expand food aid and end childhood hunger by 2015, said James Wilde, president of the Food Research and Action Center.

-So that's why they're doing the story to help Obama keep a promise.
+So that's why they're doing the story, to help Obama keep a promise.

 Now, folks, this is the United States of America.